Chymyst/curryhoward/docs/Tutorial.md

 The `macros` logging option will print the code that the macro functions generate.
 The `prover` logging option will print the steps in the proof search, including the new sequents generated by each applied rule.
 The `terms` logging option will print the terms generated, in the short notation.

+With none of these options given, only minimal diagnostic messages are printed, with terms in a short notation:

+- information message when a term is returned
+- warning message when several implementations are found with the same (lowest) information loss